waleedbinkhalid74/ml_cms_exc_1/documentation/meeting_notes.md

 ## Points to discuss
 1. task_4 150 pedestrians too expensive to simulate
 2. what is row and col in pedestrian. doesnt seem like coordinates. --> Qais?
+3. rimea_6 some obstacles get eated away
+4. rimea_4 is not clear. need to ask professor
+5.

 ### Tasks
 ~~1.
 Setup Github~~